-- 3. Issuance, Admission, Duration and Renewal. - (a) Issuance.
+3. Issuance, Admission, Duration and Renewal. -

+- (a) Issuance.
 The Board having certified that all prerequisites have been complied with, the applicant for provisional admission will, upon payment of applicable dues and completion of the other membership obligations set forth in Part 6, Section IV of the Rules of the Supreme Court of Virginia, become an active member of the Virginia State Bar.
-An attorney provisionally admitted pursuant to this Rule is subject to the same membership obligations as other active members of the Virginia State Bar, and all legal services provided in Virginia by a lawyer admitted pursuant to this Rule are deemed the practice of law and will subject the attorney to all rules governing the practice of law in Virginia, including the Virginia Rules of Professional Conduct. - (b) Admission.
+An attorney provisionally admitted pursuant to this Rule is subject to the same membership obligations as other active members of the Virginia State Bar, and all legal services provided in Virginia by a lawyer admitted pursuant to this Rule are deemed the practice of law and subject the attorney to all rules governing the practice of law in Virginia, including the Virginia Rules of Professional Conduct. - (b) Admission.
 Upon notification by the Board that the applicant's application has been approved, the applicant must take and subscribe to the oath required of attorneys at law.
 The applicant may take the required oath by appearing before the Justices of the Supreme Court of Virginia in Richmond at an appointed date and time or by appearing before a judge of a court of record in Virginia.
-Once the attorney has taken the oath, it remains effective until the attorney's provisional admission is terminated pursuant to paragraph 5 of this Rule. - (c) Duration.
-A provisional admission may be renewed by July 31 of each year, upon filing with the Virginia State Bar (i) a written request for renewal, (ii) an affidavit by supervising Local Counsel, who certifies to the provisionally admitted attorney's continuing employment by or association with Local Counsel and to Local Counsel's adherence to the supervision requirements as provided under this Rule, and (iii) compliance with the membership obligations of Part 6, Section IV of the Rules of the Supreme Court of Virginia applicable to active members of the Virginia State Bar. - (d) Renewal.
-When the active duty service member is assigned to an unaccompanied or remote follow-on assignment and the attorney continues to physically reside in Virginia, the provisional admission may be renewed until that unaccompanied or remote assignment ends, provided that the attorney complies with the other requirements for renewal. - 4.
+Once the attorney has taken the oath, it will remain effective until the attorney's provisional admission is terminated pursuant to paragraph 5 of this Rule. - (c) Duration.
+A provisional admission may be renewed by July 31 of each year, upon filing with the Virginia State Bar (i) a written request for renewal; (ii) an affidavit by supervising Local Counsel, if applicable, who certifies to the provisionally admitted attorney's continuing employment by or association with Local Counsel and to Local Counsel's adherence to the supervision requirements as provided under this Rule; and (iii) compliance with the membership obligations of Part 6, Section IV of the Rules of the Supreme Court of Virginia applicable to active members of the Virginia State Bar. - (d) Renewal.
+When the active-duty service member is assigned to an unaccompanied or remote follow-on assignment and the attorney continues to physically reside in Virginia, the provisional admission may be renewed until that unaccompanied or remote assignment ends, provided that the attorney complies with the other requirements for renewal. - 4.
 Supervision of Local Counsel.
-A person provisionally admitted to practice under this Rule may engage in the practice of law in this jurisdiction only under the supervision and direction of Local Counsel. - (a) As used in this Rule, Local Counsel means an active member in good standing of the Virginia State Bar, whose office is in Virginia.
+If an attorney is not provisionally admitted to practice pursuant to subpart (i) of Rule 1A:8(2)(1), the attorney may engage in the practice of law in this jurisdiction only under the supervision and direction of Local Counsel. - (a) As used in this Rule, Local Counsel means an active member in good standing of the Virginia State Bar, whose office is in Virginia.

-- (b) Local Counsel must provide to the Virginia State Bar his or her Virginia State Bar number, physical office address, mailing address, email address, telephone number, and written consent to serve as Local Counsel, on the form provided by the Board. - (c) Unless specifically excused from attendance by the trial judge, Local Counsel must personally appear with the provisionally admitted attorney on all matters before the court. - (d) Local Counsel will be responsible to the courts, the Virginia State

-Bar, the Supreme Court of Virginia, and the client for all services provided by the provisionally admitted attorney pursuant to this Rule.

-- (e) Local Counsel is obligated to notify the Executive Director of the Virginia State Bar when the supervising relationship between the provisionally admitted attorney and Local Counsel is terminated. - 5.
-Events of Termination.
-An attorney's provisional admission to practice law pursuant to this Rule will immediately terminate and the attorney must immediately cease all activities under this Rule upon the occurrence of any of the following:
+- (b) Local Counsel must provide to the Virginia State Bar his or her Virginia State Bar number, physical office address, mailing address, email address, telephone number, and written consent to serve as Local Counsel, on the form provided by the Board. - (c) Unless specifically excused from attendance by the presiding judge, Local Counsel must personally appear with the provisionally admitted attorney on all matters before the court. - (d) Local Counsel will be responsible to the courts, the Virginia State Bar, the Supreme Court of Virginia, and the client for providing reasonable oversight and supervision of the provisionally admitted attorney pursuant to this Rule. - (e) Local Counsel is obligated to notify the Executive Director of the Virginia State Bar when the supervising relationship between the provisionally admitted attorney and Local Counsel is terminated.

+5. Events of Termination. -